choose-tech/astro-integration/README.md

 ## Usage

-For usage, check out the [official template](https://github.com/choose-tech/template).
+Want to create a new comparison?
+Check out the [official template](https://github.com/choose-tech/template).

+## Working with comparisons

+Check out the dedicated guide [here](./docs/comparisons.md).

 ## Development